 Artists and writers

-The region is (and has been) home to a number of nationally important artists.
-These include the printmaker Gary Tricker; the potter Jim Greig; textile artist and painter Rhondda Greig; and the sculptor Sean Crawford.
+The region has been home to a number of nationally important artists, including printmaker Gary Tricker, potter Jim Greig, textile artist and painter Rhondda Greig, and sculptor Sean Crawford.

 Awareness of Wairarapa’s cultural heritage has increased in recent decades.
-Archaeologists have found some 250 sites relating to early Māori settlement, including the rectangular storage pits near Tūranganui Stream at Pirinoa.
-More recent historic Māori sites include Pāpāwai Marae, outside Greytown, and the ornate Nukutaimemeha meeting-house in Masterton.
+Archaeologists have found some 250 sites relating to early Māori settlement, including rectangular storage pits near Tūranganui Stream at Pirinoa.
+More recent historic Māori sites include Pāpāwai Marae, outside Greytown, and the ornate Nukutaimemeha meeting house in Masterton.

-Important Pākehā buildings include the Anzac and Kiwi halls in Featherston (built to serve soldiers at the Featherston Military Camp during the First World War) and the Tui brewery tower at Mangatainoka.
+Important Pākehā buildings include the Anzac and Kiwi halls in Featherston (built to serve soldiers training at nearby Featherston Military Camp during the First World War) and the Tui brewery tower at Mangatainoka.

 Wairarapa’s mixed economic fortunes after 1945 ensured many historic buildings survived.
-This is evident in the region’s towns.
 Because Greytown’s sluggish growth discouraged rebuilding, the town boasts New Zealand’s most complete colonial wooden main street.
-Greater prosperity in nearby Carterton had led to a main street makeover.
+Greater prosperity in nearby Carterton led to a main street makeover.
 Ironically, by 1990 Greytown’s lack of change had raised its heritage value, encouraging gentrification and new growth.
 Martinborough and Featherston followed suit.